Takeaways from Michigan’s loss against UNC

 Take a deep breath.
 It was ugly, but it’s only December.

-Michigan suffered their third loss of their season in Chapel Hill Wednesday night, losing handily to the North Carolina Tar Heels, 72-52.
+They Michigan Wolverines suffered their third loss of the season in Chapel Hill Wednesday night, losing handily to the North Carolina Tar Heels, 72-52.

 UNC is a good basketball team, as solid showings from Caleb Love, Dawson Garcia, Armando Bacot and Brady Manek propelled the Tar Heels to the victory.